 The Dynamic Market Maker (DMM) is an on-chain automated liquidity protocol that uses programmable pricing curves to try to improve capital efficiency from the constant product formula pioneered by Uniswap.
 Similar to Uniswap, it removes the need for trusted intermediaries, and prioritizes decentralization and security.

 DMM's core improvements are its flexible fee adjustment and programmable pricing curve setups.
-The flexible fee approach helps reduce the impact of impermanent loss, while different pricing curve setups tailored particularly to the token pairs in the pool allows better capital efficiency.
+The flexible fee approach helps reduce the impact of impermanent loss, while different pricing curve setups tailored particularly to the token pairs in the pool allow better capital efficiency.

 For each token pair, there are possibly many multiple pools with different configurations for the pricing curve.
 Pools are ready to accept one token for the other as long as the DMM formula is preserved.
 For more information on the programmable pricing curve formula, see Programmable Pricing Curve.